charlesmo/charlesmo.github.io/index.md

 From 2017 to 2022, I started a tech company called Proton Robotics LTD in Shanghai.
 As CEO, I led the team developing one of the very first multi-robot automation systems in China for warehouse industry.
 We were raised 4 million USD in total from top-tier global VC funds, lauched the product onto the market and obtained commercial contracts valued over 2 million USD from companies including Nike, Alibaba and Nestle.

+My research interests lie in machine intelligence, with a special focus on collaborative intelligence and multi-robot system.
+My long term goal is to better understand the mechanism behind the learning algorithm for collaborative intelligence and improve the efficiency and rubustness of multi-robot system.

 * * *

 # Research/Project experience